 A: Updated information on the list of countries whose residents are allowed to travel in Greece can be found in https://greecehealthfirst.gr/ under the “I want to travel to Greece.
 Can I?” section.

-A: The use of a face mask is COMPULSORY in:
+A: The use of a face mask is COMPULSORY in all indoor and outdoor areas, including the public transport means.

 A: The Ministry of Tourism has a plan of audits and we encourage all enterprises to seek third party accreditation.
 We have also set up a training and information website for employees and owners in order to ensure that the knowledge of the protocols is disseminated in a timely and responsible manner.
 Finally, we have established steep fines for those neglecting their duties.
 In case of complaints, visitors can call the four-digit number 1572 of the Ministry Tourism.